 Good to know: As part of our Feed Your World initiative, a portion of all profits is donated to Make the Road New York, a nonprofit org with local offices that we've marched alongside with in area protests.
 Make the Road works to protect the rights of immigrants and working-class families here and across NYC, including in the areas of: workplace justice, tenants' rights, immigrant civil rights, language access, LGBTQ justice, public education, health care access, and immigration reform.

-Stuff we have to say: By purchasing an itinerary or food tour from Eat Your World (EYW), you (i) understand and agree that EYW is not responsible for anything consumed (e.g., food or beverages) on your tour, or any accidents, injuries or other loss that may occur during your tour; (ii) waive any and all claims of liability against EYW and its owner-operators, for any reason; use of the itinerary and/or participation in an EYW tour is at your own risk; and (iii) grant EYW a worldwide, perpetual, royalty-free fully paid license to use any photographs or other likeness of you taken while you participate in a EYW tour.
+Stuff we have to say: By purchasing or participating in an itinerary or food tour from Eat Your World (EYW), you (i) understand and agree that EYW is not responsible for anything consumed (e.g., food or beverages) on your tour, or any accidents, injuries or other loss that may occur during your tour; (ii) waive any and all claims of liability against EYW and its owner-operators, for any reason; use of the itinerary and/or participation in an EYW tour is at your own risk; and (iii) grant EYW a worldwide, perpetual, royalty-free fully paid license to use any photographs or other likeness of you taken while you participate in a EYW tour.

 “Laura is absolutely amazing.
 Not only is she just a great person, but she knows the neighborhood inside and out.
 The food selection was perfectly varied and she knew based on speaking with us exactly what we would appreciate the most.
 If you have the chance I would highly recommend spending time with Laura.
 Thank you.” —Holly from Delaware (Dec.
 2018)